nvimdev/lspsaga.nvim/README.md

 ```

 ## Usage Tutorial

 **Notice that title in float window must need neovim version >= 0.9**
+**So if you are using the nvim 0.8 version you can't see title**
+**If you are using nvim 0.9 and want disable title see [#customize-appearance]

+**For some new you don't need copy all options into setup function. just set the options that you**
+**changed into setup function it will extend to default options!**

-you can find these doc in neovim by `:h lspsaga`
+you can find these doc in neovim by `:h lspsaga` .

 ## default options